horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/about/what-is-unstoppable-wallet.md

 - A multi-currency wallet that supports all major crypto assets.

 - A DeFi enabled wallet.
+A swiss-knife for DeFi ecosystem.